-Periana, situated 550 metres above sea level and bordering the neighbouring province of Granada, has magnificent views of the Viñuela reservoir and the majestic Sierra Tejeda mountain range.
+The village is situated 550 metres above sea level and bordering the neighbouring province of Granada.
+It has magnificent views of the Viñuela reservoir and the majestic Sierra Tejeda mountain range.

-In the village there are ancient sulphurous water baths, the Baños de Vilo, which during the 18th and 19th century constituted one of the most famous baths in Andalusia.
+In the village there are ancient sulphurous water baths, the Baños de Vilo.
+During the 18th and 19th century it was one of the most famous baths in Andalusia.

-In Mondrón, a hamlet of Periana, is the San José Artesano cooperative, which produces one of the most exquisite olive oils in the province of Málaga.
+In Mondrón, a hamlet of Periana, is the San José Artesano cooperative.
+They produce one of the most exquisite olive oils in the province of Málaga.

 Salares and absolute tranquillity

-If you like to get lost in a small village of Arabic origin and spend a few quiet days, Salares may be a good choice.
+You like to get lost in a small village of Arabic origin and spend a few quiet days?
+Then Salares may be a good choice.

 This village of only 200 inhabitants was in the news for being one of the villages that remained free of Covid.
 To give you an idea of the tranquillity that awaits you there.
 Salares is part of the Mudejar route, due to its ancient Moorish layout.